 For example, in the 8-queens problem, what matters is the final configuration of queens, not the order in which they are added.
-The some general property holds for many important applications such as integrated-circuit design, factory-floor layout, job-shop sheduling, automatic programming etc.
+The same general assumption holds for many important applications such as

+- integrated-circuit design,

+- factory-floor layout,

+- job-shop sheduling,

+- automatic programming etc.